Use the kinetic molecular theory of gases to explain each of the ... | Channels for Pearson+

 Textbook Question

 Use the kinetic molecular theory of gases to explain each of the following: c.
-You can smell the odor of cooking onions from far away.
+Gases have low densities.

 Verified Solution